In0vati0n/rust_study/notes/basic.md

 - A *channel* in programming has two halves: a *transmitter* and a *receiver*.

 - A *channel* is said to be *closed* if either the transmitter or receiver half is dropped.

+- Creating multiple producers by `clone` the transmitter.

+### Shared-State Concurrency

+- Using mutexes to allow access to data from one thread at a time.

+- *Mutex* is an abbreviation for *mutual exclusion*.

+- `Arc<T>` is a type like `Rc<T>` that is safe to use in concurrent situations.

+### Extensible Concurrency with the `Sync` and `Send` Traits

+- Two concurrency concepts are embedded in the language: the `std::marker` traits `Sync` and `Send`.

+- Allowing transference of ownership between threads with `Send`.

+- Almost every Rust type is `Send`, but there are some exceptions, including `Rc<T>`.

+- Any type composed entirely of `Send` types is automatically marked as `Send` as well, almost all primitive types are `Send`.

+- Allowing access from multiple threads with `Sync`.

+- Primitive types are `Sync`, and types composed entirely of types that are `Sync` are also `Sync`.

+- Manually implementing these traits involves implementing unsafe Rust code.